DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-what-we-show-to-itt-providers-when-they-search-for-school-placements.md

 ---
 title: "Experiment 2: Iterating what we show to ITT providers when they search for school placements"
-description: We iterated our first experiment exploring how providers might find information about school placements
+description: We iterated our first experiment to explore how providers might find information about school placements
 date: 2023-07-27T12:01:00+00:00
 tags:
   - school placements